raymondEhlers/reactionPlaneFit/README.md

 Implements the reaction plane fit described in [Phys.
-Rev. C 93, 044915](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.93.044915) ([arxiv](https://arxiv.org/abs/1509.04732)) to characterize and subtract background contributions to correlation functions measured in heavy ion collisions.
+Rev. C 93, 044915](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.93.044915) (or on the [arxiv](https://arxiv.org/abs/1509.04732)) to characterize and subtract background contributions to correlation functions measured in heavy ion collisions.
 This package implements the fit for 3 angles relative to the reaction plane, in-plane ($0<|\Delta\varphi|<\pi/6$), mid-plane ($\pi/6<|\Delta\varphi|<\pi/3$), and out-of-plane ($\pi/3<|\Delta\varphi|<\pi/2$).